 Amplify Youth Voices Across Delaware.

-The Delaware Student EmPowerment Summit is by and for students who want to turn up the volume and activism withing their peer groups and schools.
-If you are ready to engage in meaningful discussions and share strategies to drive positive change within your school and community, the Delaware Student EmPowerment Summit is for you.
+The Delaware Student EmPOWERment Summit is by and for students who want to turn up the volume and activism within their peer groups and schools.
+If you are ready to engage in meaningful discussions and share strategies to drive positive change within your school and community, the Delaware Student EmPOWERment Summit is for you.

 Enter the

 Help your school win a cash prize for having the most students in attendance at the Summit!
-Show support by sharing Summit information and encouraging your friends to register and attend our April 5th event.
+Show support by sharing Summit information and encouraging your friends to register and attend the Summit.

 How Your School Can Win $500!